 Report the Incident

 After a bike crash, it is important for you to report the collision to the police.
-Even if you do not think you are hurt or your bike does not appear damage, you should always file a police report.
+Even if you do not think you are hurt or your bike does not appear damaged, you should always file a police report.
 If symptoms develop a few days or weeks following a crash, a police report will go a very long with in helping you gain credibility with the at-fault driver’s insurance company.
 If you do not report the accident, the insurance company may not believe the accident really happened.
 Or, worse yet, the at-fault driver may change his story once you decide you want to file a claim.

 Remember, when you have been in a crash, you may experience a sense of adrenaline surge or you may even be in shock.
 Accordingly, you may not realize the extent of your injuries until later.
 Similarly, it is not easy to identify how much damage is done to your bike.
 Many bicycles in today’s world are made of carbon fiber.
 It is nearly impossible to determine the extent of damage just be a visual inspection.
-If you later realize your bike’s frame was damage when a bike shop inspects it, you may find it difficult to have the at-fault driver’s insurance company to pay.
+If you later realize your bike’s frame was damaged when a bike shop inspects it, you may find it difficult to have the at-fault driver’s insurance company to pay.

 If police do present to the scene after a bike crash, the traffic accident report will document important facts about the incident, such as road and weather conditions as well as eyewitness information.
 Regardless of whether the report contains eyewitness information, you should write down the names, addresses, and telephone numbers of any witnesses.
 While some reports may contain a diagram of the scene, some officers conduct superficial investigations.